apache/hawq-docs/admin/startstop.md

 For best results in using `hawq start` and `hawq stop` to manage your HAWQ system, the following best practices are recommended.

+-   Create a checkpoint before stopping the cluster.

 -   Stop the entire HAWQ system by stopping the cluster on the master host.
-Perform a checkpoint before stopping the cluster.

     ```
     $ hawq stop cluster